opeyemiajibola/ieeeukiyp.github.io/_posts/2019-07-15-symposium-datascience-healthcare-dublin-2019.md

 ---
-title: "Impact of Data Science in Healthcare"
+title: "IEEE YP Symposium on the Impact of Data Science in Healthcare"
 date: 2019-07-15T23:34:30+01:00
 categories:
   - previous-events